tkdhss111/fortran-openblas-installer/README.md

 make check
 ```

-# Tips
+# Install in Windows

-For Windows installation, GNU makefile is used instead of the makefile for nmake stored in C:/Program Files (x86)/Intel/oneAPI/mkl
+- Install MinGW64

-# ToDo
+- GNU makefile is used instead of the one for nmake stored in C:/Program Files (x86)/Intel/oneAPI/mkl

-Fix test_blas95 failure in Windows
+- Try a few time if installation fails